Provide women in leadership with equitable tools to close the wage gap

 Every industry is male-dominated

 Workplace rules have been defined by men.
 Today’s workplace still somewhat resembles 1950s-era Mad Men: plagued with sexual harassment, women toiling behind the scenes in low-paying positions, socially mandated after-hour activities, and rigid in-office hour requirements.

 In 2020, women only account for 6% of CEOs at Fortune 500 companies and 20% of C-suite positions.
 As I referenced in my second book, ONE, this statistic is static and shows no signs of improvement.
-In fact, McKinsey’s latest “Women Matter” report claims the number is receding.
+In fact, McKinsey’s latest “Women in the Workplace” report claims the number is receding.
 Recent female CEO departures signal a retreat from the once coveted leadership helm.
 Often, women in these positions feel constrained, constantly battling the gender tightrope bias of having to be feminine with the right dose of masculinity.
 It is exhausting day in and day out.
 That is the real reason women leave.

 Conversely, when the rules are co-defined by women, we all thrive.
 Education is an area where women have outpaced their male counterparts for years.
 So why does that success not translate into the workplace?
 More women than men graduate from college, achieve higher GPAs, and obtain advanced degrees, yet the key leadership positions in law firms and medical institutions are held by men.
 It feels opposite somehow.
 Why?
 What if the rules could be defined equally across genders?
 Taking this into consideration, the solution that presents itself for us to lead together as allies.